Draining The Hallyu Media Swamp! — How K-Pop And K-Drama Fans Can Read Legit Hallyu News From Legit Hallyu Journalists [Opinion]

 The aforementioned is to establish that I truly love Hallyu as well as Asian entertainment in general.
 Ergo, my knowledge at times is utilized in favor for other Hallyu fans who want to make it a part of their profession.
 A couple of years ago, I helped a friend in the Philippines out in creating a weekly printed paper or email containing Hallyu news.
 Given my knowledge on how the Philippines is (because I’ve been there multiple times because my family is from there), I thought it was a smart endeavor.
 For most people, internet is too expensive to own thus their use is limited to cafes.
 Not only that, internet service in the Philippines can be bad especially data programs on phones (which may or may not be smartphones).
 So subscribing to a weekly email or possibly getting an actual paper worked especially for those living in Philippine provinces.

 My assigned task was to assist in the hiring process which I thought would not be hard.
 All my friend asked was to make sure they truly love Hallyu.
 I was very surprised to experience that many of the writers who applied did not know basics about whatever K-pop act or K-drama they claimed they were fans of.
 For example, one would say they like BTS and have been fans since they debuted.
-I would follow up by asking when did they debut… and they wouldn’t know (it is 2013 by the way).
+I would follow up by asking when did they debut, and they wouldn’t know (it is 2013 by the way).
 Simple questions that A.R.M.Y. would know like the names of the members, who the maknae is, stuff like that.

-This revelation was followed up by the increasing complaints from the K-pop and K-drama fan sites I moderate at about how certain news sites writing on Hallyu either have writers writing articles loaded with incorrect information or they are pushing gossip rags of Hallyu stars.
+This revelation was followed up by the increasing complaints from the K-pop and K-drama fan sites I moderate at how certain news sites writing on Hallyu either have writers writing articles loaded with incorrect information or are pushing gossip rags of Hallyu stars.

-Within a year in a half I decided to exclusively write on Hallyu, it became a “swamp.”
+Within a year and a half I decided to exclusively write on Hallyu, it became a “swamp.”
 Now after some analysis, I have come up with a way that fans of K-pop, K-dramas, or anything Hallyu related can read legit Hallyu news written by good Hallyu journalists.

-#1 — News Sites That Report Only On Hallyu Will Most-Likely Consist Of Journalists/Writers Who Know What They Are Writing About!
+#1 — News Sites That Report Only On Hallyu Will Most Likely Consist Of Journalists/Writers Who Know What They Are Writing About!

 The thing with these Hallyu news sites is that they consist of journalist and writers who you know are fans of Hallyu because that is all they are reporting on there.
 Not to mention, they will be put through the ringer in knowing what they write because they are reaching out to an audience specifically for K-pop, K-dramas, or the like.
 I guarantee you that none of these websites will tolerate any journalist or writer who doesn’t know what they are writing about.

 Pertaining to a journalistic standard, the journalists may not exactly be up to par.
 Because such sites already have an established fan base and demographic, things like optimizing images and the article may not be of much importance.
 However, there are exception usually in the form of writers or journalists who do exclusives.
-I personally have read some of the best exclusives at Soompi especially a wonderful one on why co-ed groups in K-pop have a troublesome time surviving by Brooke Nicole in which I sourced her specifically for my article on K.A.R.D. making their debut.
+I personally have read some of the best exclusives at Soompi especially a wonderful one on why co-ed groups in K-pop have a troublesome time surviving.
+This piece was written by Brooke Nicole and I sourced her specifically for my article on K.A.R.D. making their debut.

 #2 — For News Sites That Are Not Exclusive With Hallyu, Readers Should Research The Journalists/Writers To See If They Know What They Are Writing About!

 Though the aforementioned news sites above are considered authorities, there are numerous articles on other news sites that aren’t exclusive to Hallyu that are good.
-The problem with them is that since they aren’t exclusive to Hallyu, a lot of problems gets passed the editing phase.
+The problem with them is that since they aren’t exclusive to Hallyu, a lot of problems gets past the editing phase.
 I am not faulting the editors of these new sites as they are editing articles from a wide array of topics.
 I am also not faulting the news sites themselves as they are giving freedom to the journalists or writers to write on whatever they want.

 However, when journalists or writers write on a subject simply because “they can milk it for profit with little accountability,” there is a problem there.
 So how do Hallyu fans spot good journalists and writers from the ones who are not: research the journalist or writers.